-- 1. Understand the importance of discipline, character, and service motto. - 2.
-Solve societal issues by applying acquired knowledge, facts, and techniques. - 3.
+- 1. Understand the importance of discipline, character and service motto. - 2.
+Solve some societal issues by applying acquired knowledge, facts, and techniques. - 3.
 Explore human relationships by analyzing social problems. - 4.
-Extend help to fellow beings and downtrodden people. - 5.
+Determine to extend their help for the fellow beings and downtrodden people. - 5.
 Develop leadership skills and civic responsibilities.